 I mean, this is a nobrainer.
 Fiberglass strengthened combs, lots of customization, outstanding blades, longest battery around…Oh, and you can rinse the trimmer without any problems.

 The only thing not to like is the slightly increased price.
-But, if I’m to be honest: even at its price, it’s currently better than some of Wahl’s stainless steel trimmers.
+But, if I’m to be honest: even at its price, it’s currently better than some of Wahl’s stainless steel trimmers when compared with other best beard trimmers that do an amazing job.
 Good job, Philips!

 3. Best 5 o’clock shadow/short stubble trimmer: